 - I edited them the way my style and eye liked!

 - Because they were all very similar in settings, location and light, it made the editing process FAST so that I could enjoy ASAP.
 This video will also help.

 If you’re amazed by my camera setting choices, you MIGHT (okay, you probably WILL) love The Capture Course, my online course that teaches all the basics of how to use your camera.

-And if you’re fascinated by all that Lightroom can do, then you should DEFINITELY jump on my new online Lightroom Editing Course before the LAUNCH SALE ends in just TWO DAYS!
-Use code LAUNCH30 to get $30 off!
+And if you’re fascinated by all that Lightroom can do, then you should DEFINITELY consider joining my Lightroom Editing Course.

 Mamas, I hope you are equally as excited to venture out on the next rainy day as much as I am!